andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 The cluster I want to create is one control-plane node and one worker node.

 Give the cluster a name and description if you want.
-Then select the roles, at a minium one have to deploy one node with all roles *etcd*, *Control Plane* and *Worker*.
+Then select the roles, at a minimum one have to deploy one node with all roles *etcd*, *Control Plane* and *Worker*.
 Give the pool a name, I will go with default values here.
 Machine count I will go with default 1 here also.
 I can scale it later :smile:.
 Then make sure to select the correct datacenter in your vCenter, select the Resource Pool.
 If you have resource pools, if not just select the correct cluster (sfo-m01-cl01)/Resources which will be the cluster resource pool (root).
 Then select the correct Datastore.
 Then I will left the other fields default except the Creation method and Network.
 Under creation method I have selected **Deploy from template: Content Library** the correct Content Library and the **jammy-server-cloudimg** template I have uploaded/downloaded to the Content Library.
 Click Add Network and select the correct vCenter Network Portgroup you want the node to be placed in.

 ![node-pool1](images/image-20240509002845862.png)

 Thats it for pool-1.
 I will scroll a bit down, click on the + sign and add a second pool for the nodes to have only the role worker.

 I will repeat the steps above for pool-2.
-They will be identical execpt for the pool name and only role **Worker** selected.
+They will be identical except for the pool name and only role **Worker** selected.

 ![plus-to-add-pool](images/image-20240509003712557.png)